TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 22/Genesis 22.19.md

 ---

-So Abraham returned unto his young men, and they rose up and went together to Beer-sheba; and Abraham dwelt at Beer-sheba.
+So Abraham returned to his young men, and they rose up and went together to Beersheba.
+Abraham lived at Beersheba.